maoratar1/SLAM/README.md

 ### Stereo camera
-KITTI uses stereo camera with two or more lenses with a separate image sensor or film frame for each lens.
+Stereo camera is a camera with two or more lenses with a separate image sensor or film frame for each lens.
 This allows the camera to simulate human binocular vision, and therefore gives it the ability to capture three-dimensional images.
-So In our project when we say `Frame` when mean two images, for the left and the right cameras.
+So In our project when we say `Frame` we mean two images, for the left and the right cameras.

 ### Cameras' matrices